jonatack/bitcoin-development/how-to-compile-bitcoin-core-from-source-on-linux-and-macOS.md

 How to compile Bitcoin Core from source on Linux Debian and macOS and run the unit and functional tests
 -------------------------------------------------------------------------------------------------------
-Last updated: 13 November 2019
+Last updated: 6 January 2020

 This is a simplified summary of the various docs in https://github.com/bitcoin/bitcoin/tree/master/doc.
 Don't hesitate to read them